Gluten Free Chocolate Crinkle Cookies

 Good old chocolate chip cookies are usually my go-to, but oh my god these gluten free chocolate cookies are easily one of my new favorites.

 It starts with a fudgy gluten free chocolate cookie base, then they’ll be rolled in powdered sugar to create that crackly crinkle look.
+While this particular type of cookie is often associated with Christmas, they’re honestly perfect any time of year.

 This recipe uses a mix of baking soda and baking powder to ensure the cookies spread, but not too much while baking.
 We want them to retain some thickness to them so they don’t spread flat, which is where the baking powder comes into play.